And still there is more (edited2)

 The easiest way to apply for a postal vote is to phone the provided Commission number.
 It is possible (but difficult) to get a paper Commission application form and mail it in.

 Political parties deliver postal vote application packs to homes.
 This is a form of advertising.
-If one of their forms is used, it is much better to mail the application in to the Commission (post free).
+If one of their forms is used, it is much better to mail the application in direct to the Commission (post free).
 If the voter uses a party reply envelope their application first goes to the third party (ie the political party office).
 The party then has access to all the voter's personal information.
 The voter relies on the party workers promptly forwarding the application to the Commission.

 Only the Commission can issue ballot papers.